Giantiqs/Facial-Recognition/README.md

 ## Installation

-The APK will be available {insert website here} and after the APK has been downloaded, it will require you to allow from unknown source (If not enabled) from Google Chrome for you to install the Application.
+The APK will be available in ? and after the APK has been downloaded, it will require you to allow from unknown source (If not enabled) from Google Chrome for you to install the Application.